The Learning Approach to Games: Discrete Games

-Denote $\sM_\G$ as the space of all such mappings.
-We remark two points for (\ref{eqn:hatG}): \begin{itemize} \item[(i)] Here, we assume that players model the others potential controls depending on their own control.
-However, one might model that this depends on the path of states of the players, or in fact, any other observables are legitimate as long as the cost (\ref{eqn:MainValue}) is well-defined.
-Our choice here is to illustrate the optimization in a visible manner. \item[(ii)] It is crucial for players to learn reliable \(\hat\G\).
-To not only compete with but also cooperate with other players, they must generate reliable estimates of the actions of others.
-We will show in the two-player game discussed in Section \ref{sec:TwoPlayerGame} that because the costs to the players depend on each other's states, omitting this aspect from the player model won't accurately capture the observed dynamics. \end{itemize}
+(i) We assume that players model the others potential controls depending on their own control.
+However, one might model that this depends on the path of states of the players, or any other observables are legitimate as long as the cost (\ref{eqn:MainValue}) is well-defined.

+(ii) For competing players, a sophisticated player might have an estimate on how their actions could be exploitable in order to deceive an opponent, deviating their $\hat\G$ from their actual planning.
+To not only compete with but also cooperate with other players, they may need to generate reliable estimates of the actions of others.
+In the two-player game discussed in Section \ref{sec:TwoPlayerGame}, because the costs to the players depend on each other's states, omitting this aspect from the player model won't accurately capture the observed dynamics.